-Those who know me, know that my favorite ice cream of all time is Mint n’ Chip ice cream!
-I am a self-proclaimed chocoholic and will totally love a death-by-chocolate ice cream BUT if there happens to be a mint n’ chip ice cream at the same time, that’s my first pick without fail!
+Those who know me, know that my favorite ice cream of all time is Mint Chocolate Chip Ice Cream!
+I am a self-proclaimed chocoholic and will totally love a death-by-chocolate ice cream BUT if there happens to be a mint chocolate chip ice cream at the same time, that’s my first pick without fail!

 I made this ice cream once at the latest restaurant I worked at and it was a hit!
-Needless to say I was a proud creator of that ice cream.
-People can really tell if you love something you have made!
+Needless to say, I was a proud creator of that ice cream.
+People can really tell if you love something you have made.

 Some reasons why Mint n’ Chip Ice Cream is my favorite flavor of all time:

-It has chocolate!
+- It has chocolate!

-It is minty and refreshing!
+- It is minty and refreshing!